ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 1.8.10 (2021-02-03)
+* The startup should now be faster, especially if there are many sleeping devices
+* Fixed an issue where devices were incorrectly displayed as secure
+* Improved support for devices that use the legacy `Alarm CC`
+* Several improvements for Zooz and GE devices

 ### 1.8.9 (2021-01-31)
 * Labels for the Meter CC were improved to be unique
 * Many config files were added and updated